Born in Kutchan, Hokkaido, he is affiliated with Tokyu Resort Service.

-He’s a freestyle skier with Niseko Grand HIRAFU as his home ground, and he’s aiming to enter major global competitions such as the Olympics and X-games.
+He’s a freestyle skier with Niseko Grand HIRAFU as his home ground, and he’s aiming to enter major global competitions such as the X-games.

 He first started freestyle skiing because of my older brother.
 Together with him and friends, He’d often ski the many mountains of the Niseko resort, working on my ski technique.

 He began to take the sport seriously when he was in junior high school, when he started training in parks with many jumps and jibbing opportunities.
 In his second year of high school, he received an invitation from the Shirakawa Ski School.
 He went to Shirakawa, where he learned to ski all over again, starting from the very basics.

 A year after that, in recognition of his achievements in domestic competitions, He was selected for the Junior National Team.
 During that season, He participated in the World Junior Championships.
 Presently, He’ve reached the level where he can contend for the No. 1 position in Japan: He’ve kept the No. 1 FIS point ranking for the 2014/2015 and 2015/2016 seasons and will participate in the World Cup.
 With the ski skills gained among Niseko’s grand nature and the Shirakawa’s freestyle skiing technique as his weapon, he is training to become a top competitor on the international level.

 Gen Sasaki Official Website